 Finnish design, much like Finland itself, is highly underrated.
-Here to tell us more is Jessica from our Marketing Team, who fell in love with Finnish creativity on a weekend trip to the country's capital, Helsinki.
+Here to tell us more is Jessica from our Marketing team, who fell in love with the nation's creative flair on a weekend trip to the Finland's capital, Helsinki.

 Planning a city break in Helsinki?

 Many travellers opt to combine a break in Helsinki with other Scandinavian cities, such as Stockholm.
 The city is also a great starting point for Nordic Visitor's winter tours in Finnish Lapland.

 This part was of our "My Destination" series, in which we ask our staff to tell us about their favourite places and highlights in our Nordic destinations.